SpreadsheetGear/SpreadsheetGearExplorerSamples/README.md

 ## Sample Projects

-There are 3 executabe Visual Studio Projects (\*.csproj) in this repository, pictured and described in more detail below.
+There are 3 executable Visual Studio Projects (\*.csproj) in this repository, pictured and described in more detail below.
 These projects work with Visual Studio 2022, Visual Studio Code (VSCode) and Visual Studio for Mac.
 See the [Running the Samples](#section-running-the-samples) section for more details on running these projects in your preferred IDE.

 ### Web Explorer Samples
 ![Screenshot of the WPF Explorer](WebExplorer/screenshot.png)